 The first one is brand culture and values, and for that, the designer must investigate a lot about the client.
-They need to make sure to catch its ideals and philosophy.
+They need to make sure to catch their ideas and philosophy.

-It’s a good idea for the designer to give the owner a brand identity instructive.
+It’s good for the designer to give the owner a brand identity instructive.
 This specifies all the palpable aspects like the logo, typography, colors.

 It’s the design, planning, implementation, and even maintenance of a website.
-And it goes beyond a design properly said; it’s very related to programming.
+And it goes beyond what a design correctly said; it’s very related to programming.

-The design of a website is regulated by W3C (World Wide Web Consortium) that establishes recommendations and standards for it.
+The website design is regulated by W3C (World Wide Web Consortium), which establishes its recommendations and standards.

-For creating a website, the designer should know about writing plain texts in HTML (Hypertext Markup Language) or another programing language.
+For creating a website, the designer should know about writing plain texts in HTML (Hypertext Markup Language) or another programming language.

-A plain text it’s a computer file that just has text and it can be interpreted by a computer.
-That text has no typography, it’s kind of like a sketch without the commands.
+Plain text it’s a computer file that just has text, and it can be interpreted by a computer.
+That text has no typography; it’s kind of like a sketch without the commands.

-With these programs, the designer can write a document while visualizing the final result.
+The designer can write a document with these programs while visualizing the final result.

-It has three phases: the first one is the visual design of the web site’s components.
-It’s when the designer organizes the text, images, links to other pages and other multimedia files.
+It has three phases: the first is the visual design of the website’s components.
+The designer organizes the text, images, links to other pages, and other multimedia files.

-The second one consists of structuring and classifying all the pages of the website by using HTML.
-This means relating a specific page on the website with the other pages of it, and even other websites.
+The second one consists of structuring and classifying all the website pages by using HTML.
+This means relating a specific page on the website with the other pages and even other websites.

-Finally, the last one seeks to put the website on the firsts places of the searchers by using SEO (Search Engine Optimization) techniques.
+Finally, the last one seeks to put the website in the first place of the searchers by using SEO (Search Engine Optimization) techniques.

 Branding And Web Design

-When a brand is fully created, and the identity of the company is established, the owner may need to make a website.
-In that case, the designer can’t forget the basic purposes of the company, the website has to transmit the same message that the brand does.
+When a brand is entirely created, and the company’s identity is established, the owner may need to make a website.
+In that case, the designer can’t forget the primary purposes of the company.
+The website has to transmit the same message that the brand does.

-For that it has to use the same color palette, the ideal typography an many other elements to make it more captivating for the users.
+It has to use the same color palette, the ideal typography, and many other elements to make it more captivating for the users.

-Experts say that the web design is more important than the content of it.
-The most common fails that keep the users from visiting the page again are:
+Experts say that web design is more important than its content of it.
+The most common fails that keep the users from revisiting the page are:

 - Complicated designs.